keedio/openshift-cassandra/README.md

 ## Deploy.yaml

-In this template, there are objects bellow:
+In this template, there are the objects bellow:

 *	PersistentVolumeClaim: it allows us to request for persistent storage for our data.
 It’s important to provide a name in order to associate it later (inside the deploy) to the logic volume, where Cassandra will store such data, in our case /var/lib/cassabdra/data
 *	DeploymentConfig: configuration that we want to attach to our deployment, it’s consist of several attributes: